LightDestory/SolidityDesignPatternAnalyzer/README.en.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Licenza
+## License

-Il software è rilasciato sotto licenza MIT.
-Visionare `LICENSE` per maggiori informazioni.
+This software is distributed under the MIT License.
+See `LICENSE` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Bibliografia
+## Bibliography

 - [What is Ethereum?](https://ethereum.org/it/what-is-ethereum/)
 - [Solidity Documentation.](https://docs.soliditylang.org/)